ansys/scade-design-rules/doc/source/rules/diagrams/textual_diagrams.rst

 .. start_description

-This rule checks if Textual Diagrams are used in the project
+This rule checks if Textual Diagrams are used in the project.

 .. end_description